 SELECT object_name(STAT.object_id) AS ObjectName, USER_SEEKS, USER_SCANS, USER_LOOKUPS, USER_UPDATES, LAST_USER_SEEK, LAST_USER_SCAN, LAST_USER_LOOKUP, LAST_USER_UPDATE FROM SYS.DM_DB_INDEX_USAGE_STATS STAT JOIN SYS.TABLES TAB ON (TAB.OBJECT_ID = STAT.OBJECT_ID) WHERE DATABASE_ID = DB_ID()

-In this example, let’s consider only the sales table, and the number of access made is one.
-I.e. for reading the data, the information is in the column “Last User Scan“.
+I.e., for reading the data, the information is in the column “Last User Scan“.
 We also see one update in the column named “Last User Update“.

 To achieve this result, very useful in some cases, the example uses the SYS.DM_DB_INDEX_USAGE_STATS system table.